-We’re talking about how you can save money on a daily basis using Acorns and Digit, using checking accounts as the best way to save money long term and not storing your card details as a great money saving tip in Canada.
+We’re talking about ways to save money in Canada using Acorns and Digit, checking accounts as the best way to save money long term and not storing your card details as a great money saving tip in Canada.

 Saving money isn’t as fun when you would rather spend it on things you want.
 However, similar to taking in your daily vitamins for a healthy life, saving contributes to a healthy future.

 If you manage to keep $200 every month for 40 years in a retirement account that grows at 7%, you’ll enjoy more than half a million dollars.
 Fortunately, there are many ways to help you save money, from modern techniques to old-fashioned methods.

 Here are six ways to save money on a tight budget:

 1. How to save money on a daily basis (Rounding it Up)

 If your favourite coffee costs $3.65 and you pay $4, you can save 35 cents.
 That doesn’t sound much, but in a year, you can to save $125!

 Applications such as Acorns will round up how much you’ll spend based on habit and saves the change without you knowing it.
 With that and a few cents saved on your new coffee, you will see an increase in your savings.

 Similar to Acorns, Digit is an app that auto-saves an amount based on your spending habits which are transferred into a savings account.